-4 Things Trump Said About Immigration This Week That Just Don't Check Out
+4 Things Trump Said About Immigration This Week That Are Totally Not True

 After a weekend of headlines about its family separation policy at the border, the Trump administration has gone into overdrive defending it.
 The White House has doubled down on its zero-tolerance policy, with the President tweeting out false claims to justify the family separations and, most notably, Homeland Security Secretary Kirstjen Nielsen publicly backing the policy.
 Here are four things Trump said about immigration already this week that just don't stand up to the facts.